Altra Superior 3.5 Reviewed & Rated Review Facts

 Being the current model in one of Altra’s most popular lines of trail runners, you may expect these to cost an arm and a leg.
 Fortunately, these shoes are priced in a very reasonable range with a slight variance for different sizes and colors depending on what website they’re posted.
 For the most part, these are in the same price range as a budget running shoe, making them one of the most affordable running options on the market right now.

 As its name implies, the TrailClaw design used for the Superior 3.5’s outsole is designed to grip the trail with the strength of a beast’s claw.
 This is the secret to any trail shoe’s success and the reason why they are a must-have for any serious trail runner.
-When the difference between a successful trail run and a trip to the hospital is a runner’s grip on the ground beneath them, it’s important to wear a pair of shoes that can provide that grip in rain or shine.
+When the difference between a successful trial run and a trip to the hospital is a runner’s grip on the ground beneath them, it’s important to wear a pair of shoes that can provide that grip in rain or shine.
 That’s why Altra placed so much emphasis on this aspect of their shoe’s design.

 For the most part, trail running shoes aren’t known for their flexibility.
 There’s a balance that needs to be struck between a pliable comfort and a stable fit, with just about every trail runner placing more emphasis on the latter than the former.
 The Altra Superior 3.5 is no exception, with its extremely solid outsole and a protective upper with little wiggle room.
 One area in which flexibility is provided is surprisingly in the midsole thanks to the EVA foam’s Inner Flex design.
-This slight amount of give means that these shoes feel comfortable and responsive enough to avoid feeling like coffins for your feet.
+This slight amount of giving means that these shoes feel comfortable and responsive enough to avoid feeling like coffins for your feet.

 Trail shoes are expected to provide a stable ride, since having control over your footing and pace can be the only thing keeping a runner from sustaining a nasty injury.
 Much of the stability provided by this shoe can be found on the underside through its TrailClaw outsole, but some extra stability is also provided on top of the rigid StoneGuard rock plate.
 This may cause some discomfort to runners who are used to a more flexible model of running shoe or minimalist barefoot runners, but this rigidity is paramount to their safety.

 These shoes have a ZeroDrop design, meaning that no difference in elevation is present from the heel to the toe.
-While it results in an even weight distribution for the runner’s foot, it can take inexperienced road runners some time in order to adjust to the change.
+While it results in even weight distribution for the runner’s foot, it can take inexperienced road runners some time in order to adjust to the change.

 - TrailClaw outsole emulates the paw of an animal in order to provide traction